 The following is a guest post on the State Educational Technology Directors blog by Alex MacDonald, the Director of Instructional Technology at the Idaho State Department of Education.
-You can read the original post, here
+You can read the original post, here.

 Over the past two years, the Idaho Legislature has appropriated $6 million to be made available to schools across Idaho for technology pilot projects.
 The pilot projects, which run for up to two years, are designed to improve student academic growth as well as financial efficiencies through a full integration technology model.